hikikones/bevy-sequential-actions/README.md

 One thing to keep in mind is that you should not modify actions using `World` inside the `Action` trait.
 We cannot borrow a mutable action from an `agent` while also passing a mutable world to it.
-And so, the action is detached from an `agent` when the trait methods are called.
-Since an `agent` cannot hold an action while inside the `Action` trait, the logic for advancing the action queue will not work properly.
+Since an action is detached from an `agent` when the trait methods are called, the logic for advancing the action queue will not work properly.

 This is why `ActionCommands` was created, so you can modify actions inside the `Action` trait in a deferred way.